-Days pass into the weak, loveless nights.
+Days pass into the weakest of loveless nights.
 The moon blinks.

-The stars swirl beneath Van Gogh’s brush, as he links.
+The stars swirl beneath the colored brush of Van Gogh.
+He links.

 nor, does the cosmos cringe awaiting reciprocation.

 Lightening bugs mimic the starlight, atoms sneer.